 As indicated on the cover page, the client data you provide is privileged business information that OPIC treats as confidential to the extent permitted by law.
 However, it is important for OPIC to be able to demonstrate some of the effects of your project.
 The historical supplier and procurement information is useful for OPIC to illustrate the specific benefits of your project for the U.S. economy.
-OPIC will not identify which specific Project was associated with the U.S. supplier without your prior consent.
+OPIC will not identify which specific project was associated with the U.S. supplier without your prior consent.
 Unless you provide an attached sheet with a compelling reason why this information should not be made public, OPIC intends to use the information in public statements and releases.
 It is important that you fill out each field for each U.S. supplier you list.
 If fields are missing, blank, or unclear, OPIC staff may follow up with you for additional information.